 Find the kinematic viscosity of the working fluid (e.g. water ν=1.004×10-6 m2/s).

 Calculate the Reynolds number using equation (1).
-For that, considering the diameter of the rod (Do) measured in 4.1.1, the approaching velocity (U∞) determined with equation (4), and the kinematic viscosity determined in step 4.3.1
+For that, considering the diameter of the rod (Do) measured in step 3.1, the approaching velocity (U∞) determined with equation (5), and the kinematic viscosity determined in step 4.3.1

 Determination of the Strouhal number: the vortices in the wake of the rod are moving at a different velocity as the timelines in the free stream.
 Hence, the frequency of vortex shedding needs to be estimated independently.